Temporal correlation in the inverse-gamma polymer: Nonrandom fluctuation lower bound

 \section{Nonrandom fluctuation lower bound}

 First, let us prove Theorem \ref{statiid_low}. \begin{proof}[Proof of Theorem \ref{statiid_low}] To simplify the notation, let us simply use $Z$ (instead of $\wt Z$) to denote the version of the partition function where we also include the weight at the starting point.
-Note this does not apply to $Z^\rho$.
+Note this does not apply to $Z^\rho$ as $Z^\rho$ does not pick up any vertex weight at its starting point.
 Also, let us define

 To prove the theorem, it suffices for us to assume that

 Recall the definition of the exit time $\tau$ above Theorem \ref{exit_time}, and we start with a simple bound

 For each $k =1, \dots, N^{2/3}$, let us denote the term inside our maximum as